• Home

 If any of the phases "test-compile" or "package" has to be executed for the project "A", the build will fail if Maven cannot find the dependency "C" in the repository.

-Note that if the phase "compile" has to be executed for the project "A", the build will fail if the code (not test code) of the project "A" refers the code of the project "C".
+Note that if the phase "compile" has to be executed for the project "A", the build will fail if the code (not test code) of the project "A" refers to the code of the project "C".

-Here's a table that summarize the case when the scope of the direct dependency of "B" on "C" is "runtime":
+Here's a table that summarizes the case when the scope of the direct dependency of "B" on "C" is "runtime":

 Direct Dependency